 Download and Installation

-A script that will automatically install Watch My Domains SED v4 on a bare-bones DigitalOcean droplet is available.
+This is a bash script that will automatically install Watch My Domains SED v4 on a bare-bones DigitalOcean droplet.
 You don't really have to do anything except create a droplet and then map the IP address of your droplet to a hostname (done by logging in to your registrar / DNS provider).